Thermospore/temp-quartz-test/content/4-2 Up The Waterfall.md

 some [[Upwarp]]s here, such as [[Pasted image 20240621220614.png|this one]], you can fall through the ground if you aren't careful

-what's up with the cycle for the last [[Rope]] in the [[Golden gobbo]] room again, can you make it? maybe had something to do with the rope only being active when you are within a certain range
+what's up with the cycle for the last [[Rope]] in the [[Golden Gobbo]] room again, can you make it? maybe had something to do with the rope only being active when you are within a certain range

 For [[Max%]] there might be a crazy route utilizing [[Upwarp]]s / [[Save Gong]]s / that skip at the entrance... (look into this later)